floooh/vscode-kcide/README.md

-An assembler IDE for 8-bit home computers (currently KC85/3, KC85/4 and C64) with integrated assembler and debugger.
+An assembler IDE for 8-bit home computers (currently KC85/3, KC85/4, C64 and Amstrad CPC) with integrated assembler and debugger.

 ## Installation